lalalune/data2png/README.md

 This tool lets you embed and retrieve text data to/from an image.
 It's useful when you want to embed data as JSON but want it to have a nice preview image and immutable transmission format.

+Heavily influenced by this project: https://github.com/mykeels/steganography But I needed something that worked in the browser with no dependencies or cryptography.
+If you want to add a password to your data and encrypt it, use that library.

 ## Usage

 ### Embed data